4. Population Health Management Strategies to Advert Readmissions

 Health care managers are now expected to have more than master’s degree in health care administration.
 Health care facilities expect mastery of skills learned in higher education, but also leadership skills that can’t necessarily be taught.
 Health care leadership responsibilities will include cross-functional abilities that allow individuals to comprehend other main functions of the health care organization.
 Additionally, leadership capability and the ability to integrate with others to achieve multiple business goals are becoming increasingly important.

-While completing your Master's Degree in Health Care Administration, be sure to keep these health care trends in mind to better prepare yourself for the workforce.
+While completing your Bachelor’s in Health Sciences, be sure to keep these health care trends in mind to better prepare yourself for the workforce.
 Trends in the health care industry in 2017 are expected to carry on for the next few years, with cutting costs and efficiency at the top of the list.
 Health care organizations are working to improve processes, implement the most advanced technology available and hire qualified leaders to better serve business needs.